 Dr. Brian D. Laslie is Deputy Command Historian, North American Aerospace Defense Command (NORAD) and United States Northern Command (USNORTHCOM).
 He previously served as the Historian, 1st Fighter Wing, Langley Air Force Base, Virginia from December 2009 to August 2012.
-In 2011, he deployed as the Air Forces Central Command (Forward) Historian, Al Udeid Air Base, Qatar, from September 2011 to January 2012.
+In 2011, he deployed as the Air Forces Central Command (Forward) Historian, Al Udeid Air Base.
 It was while deployed that Brian wrote the majority of what would become his first book.
 After spending 12 hours a day at work, Brian returned to his cramped living quarters where he labored over his manuscript.
-During his time as a federal historian he has written three periodic histories and four contingency histories, and two historical studies.

-A 2001 graduate of The Citadel: The Military College of South Carolina and a historian of air power studies, Brian received his Masters degree from Auburn University Montgomery in 2006 and his Doctorate in history from Kansas State University in 2013.
+A 2001 graduate of The Citadel: The Military College of South Carolina and a historian of air and space power studies, Brian received his Masters degree from Auburn University Montgomery in 2006 and his Doctorate in history from Kansas State University in 2013.
 His dissertation focused on the realistic training revolution in the USAF after Vietnam and the impact of training on Desert Storm and Allied Force.
 His first book The Air Force Way of War: U.S. Tactics and Training after Vietnam (Kentucky, 2015) was published in the Spring of 2015 and landed on the 2016 Chief-of-Staff of the Air Force's Reading List. and the 2017 Royal Air Force's Chief of the Air Staff Reading List.

 Brian is currently finishing work on two forthcoming book manuscripts as well as serving as the Air Power and Aviation Series Editor for the University Press of Kentucky.